“The service begins when worship ends.” William Penn

 Called to Serve

-Throughout the history of God’s people recorded in the Hebrew and Greek Scriptures, God’s consistent call is to remember that we have been blessed in order to be a blessing to others, demonstrating hospitality to the poor, the hungry, the displaced, and the stranger.
-Building on our historic commitment to education and justice, UCF has responded to this call with a focus on three themes of service: hunger ministries and food justice; providing inclusion in all areas of ministry for those with mental or physical challenges; refugee resettlement and the welcome of a wide spectrum of people with diverse theological views, household structure and sexual orientation.
-While specific efforts have varied over time, these are the recurring themes that guide how we engage our neighbors and the world.
+God’s call is to remember that we have been blessed in order to be a blessing to others, to demonstrate hospitality to the poor, the hungry, the displaced, and the stranger.
+UCF has responded to this call with a focus on three themes of service: hunger ministries and food justice; providing inclusion in all areas of ministry for those with mental or physical challenges; refugee resettlement and the welcome of a wide spectrum of people with diverse theological views and sexual orientation.

 Engaging Our World